-1.2 The shape of the handle is uncomfortable.
+Users with arthritis may strength with excessive 20 1.2 The shape of the handle is uncomfortable.

 Detailed Description: People with arthritis who experience painful finger joints may have difficulty grasping the handle.

-Potential Solutions: Limit the circumference of the handle.
+Populations Impacted: Limited strength, limited range of motion Potential Solutions: Limit the circumference of the handle.
 Users with arthritis may experience limited strength with excessive grip spans.
 Some users experience reductions in strength when grip spans exceed 2.5 to 3.0 inches.
-Select a handle circumference that allows the adult hand to completely wrap around the handle with some overlap.

-Avoid small circumference handles.
+Select a handle circumference that allows the adult hand to completely wrap around the handle with Avoid small circumference handles.
 Handles with small circumferences can concentrate the load of the container over a small surface area of the hand.
 Users with painful finger joints may experience pain with small handles.
 Design the shape of the handle to distribute the load across the inner surface area of the handle.
 Pressure points at the load-bearing portion of the handle can cause discomfort across painful finger joints.
 Consider designing the inner surface of the handle to distribute the load across the hand.
 Eliminate sharp edges.
 Sharp edges caused by incompletely milled seams or excessive flashing from a plastic part line can cause discomfort while grasping the container.
 Consider minimizing the seam to reduce or eliminate sharp edges.